nearform/nscale-workshop/ex2.md

 echo TARGET:.
 ```

-We'll name this `build.sh`
+We'll name this `build.sh`, this file tells nscale where the
+Dockerfile is located, plus it can be used to do some steps locally to
+prepare the build.

-Now we can build multiple containers from the same git repository.
+Thanks to this file, we can build multiple containers from the same git repository.

-In this tutorial, our test repo will be: git@github.com:nearform/nscale-workshop-intro-docker-sample.git

 Add a container definition
 --------------------------

-Let's open `system.json` in you favorite editor.
-It looks like this:
+Let's open `system.json` in you favorite editor (you might need to edit
+it with sudo if you are on Linux).
+It currently looks like this:

 ```js
 {